How to measure your heart rate using Google Fit on iPhone

 5) If you’re in poor lighting conditions, tap the flashlight icon.
 Now, place your finger on the back camera.
 Hold lightly but steadily.

-Note: If you have a newer iPhone, it has two or three cameras at the back.
-Place your finger on the main camera, which is at the top.
-If you can’t figure it out, place the finger one by one on all, and the app will automatically start measuring when your finger is over the correct camera lens.
+Note: If your iPhone has two cameras, place your finger on the main camera.
+If you can’t figure it out, place your finger one by one on all, and the app will automatically start measuring when your finger is over the correct camera lens.

-6) Within about 30 seconds, Google Fit will measure your heart rate.
+6) Google Fit will measure your heart rate in about 30 seconds.
 Be still all this while.

 7) When done, you can tap Save measurement to record it.